sdgluck/tiny-tim/README.md

 <hr/>

-Comes in at `165 bytes` minified.
+:cookie: Comes in at `165 bytes` minified.
 Zero dependencies.

-Tiny Tim is compiled using [`babili`](https://github.com/babel/babili) for ES6+ and CommonJS environments.
+:sparkles: Tiny Tim is compiled using [`babili`](https://github.com/babel/babili) for ES6+ and CommonJS environments.

-Use your preferred bundler and transpiler as required.
+:point_right: Use your preferred bundler and transpiler as required.

 ## Install